jchacana/presentations/contents/docker/docker.md

  - Re run `` mvn dockerfile:build ``

 ---

+## Step 9.1 (Optional.
+Execute this in case you have NOT followed steps 1 to 7)
+Here we'll pull an image we'll use for the following steps

+- Execute: `` docker pull 019908562201.dkr.ecr.ap-southeast-1.amazonaws.com/mitrais/spring-boot-docker:latest  ``
+- This will pull a pre-existing image from our AWS Registry

+---

+## Step 9.2 (Optional.
+Execute this in case you have NOT followed steps 1 to 7)
+Here we'll tag the image in order to be pushed on step 10.
+User ``<your_username> ``
+- Execute `` docker tag  019908562201.dkr.ecr.ap-southeast-1.amazonaws.com/mitrais/spring-boot-docker:latest 019908562201.dkr.ecr.ap-southeast-1.amazonaws.com/<your_username>/spring-boot-docker:latest  ``

+---

 ## Step 10
 Now we'll push our image to our AWS ECR repository